arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-14.md

 I guess that the result might appear cryptic and magic.
 I swear that, after playing enough with FP, you will find it understandable.
-And I promise that when we will eventually distill the do-notation, you will even find it familiar.
+And I promise that when we will eventually distill the *do notation*, you will even find it familiar.

 ## Look ma, applicative functors either!
 Writing `map` in terms of `>>=` was cool.
 But we already wrote it